 As we began sending probes to scour the solar system for data, it became apparent that Earth was a fortunate place indeed.
 Mars has turned out to be quite cold most of the time, and as a result quite arid.
 And the thin Martian atmosphere makes for an almost unimpeded wash of ultraviolent radiation, which most effectively kills and sterilizes most biology that we can imagine.
 There is water ice there, however, or so it is very strongly inferred, and permafrost may hold life below the surface.

 As inhospitable as Mars may be, our up-close findings for Venus seemed much, much worse.
 Possessing an acidic, high-pressure atmosphere, fierce temperatures, and high-velocity winds, nothing that we can currently construct is really suitable for us to mount an investigation.
-The Russians have the vest record here, with the Venera 13 lander lasting only 127 minutes before succumbing to the environment.
+The Russians have the best record here, with the Venera 13 lander lasting only 127 minutes before succumbing to the environment.
 Really, the accelerated thermodynamic and chemical environment seems completely incompatible with the development of life.